Guide to Watering your Worm Compost Bin: When, How Often, and How Much

 - Rule #2: Never pour water into a bin.
 This will lead to over-watering or inconsistent moisture throughout the bin.

-- Rule #3: Target watering once per week.
+- Rule #3: Target watering 1-2 times per week.
 Watering daily or multiple times per week is not normally required.
-In many cases you can water every week or 2 - it depends on temperature, humidity, and other factors so monitor the bin and if you see it getting dry give it a good misting or spray.
+In many cases you can water every week or so - it depends on temperature, humidity, and other factors so monitor the bin and if you see it getting dry give it a good misting or spray.

-- Rule #4: Don't let water accumulate in the bottom of your bin.
+- Rule #4: Don't let water accumulate in the bottom of your worm farm.
 If water accumulates, gently dump it out or mop it up with paper towels.
 This is a sign you are watering too much so adjust your watering schedule and amounts!
+Put another way, water (or "tea" as some folks incorrectly call it) should not be collecting in the bottom of your bin.
+The "tea" is full of harmful bacteria and should be thrown out and not used on your plants or garden.

-If you have any questions or comments, shoot us an email or check the other tips and how to articles on our blog.
-Happy farming!
+Or just shoot us an email or check the other tips and how to articles on our blog.
+Thanks for reading and happy farming!